Dysax/Tetris/README.md

-# Tetris with C#
+Tetris with C#

-Basically feature complete minus music.

--- Controls --
+Controls:

-arrow keys:
+Arrow keys:

-left - move block left
+Left: Move block left
-right - move block right
+Right: Move block right
-up - rotate block CW
+Up: Rotate block clockwise
+Down: Push block down

+C: Hold block
+Z: Rotate block counterclockwise
-down - push block down
+Space: Drop block all the way down

+Features:

+Complete Tetris game implemented in C#
+Basic controls using arrow keys and other keys
+Block manipulation: move, rotate, hold, drop
+Playable and enjoyable Tetris experience
+Note:

+This version is feature complete, excluding music Enjoy the classic gameplay of Tetris with your own C# implementation How to Play:

+Use the arrow keys to move and manipulate blocks.
-C - hold block
+Press C to hold a block for later use.
+Rotate blocks using Z or Up arrow.
+Press Space to instantly drop a block to the bottom.
+Controls Summary:

+Arrow keys: Move and rotate blocks
+C: Hold a block for later
-Z - Rotate block CCW
+Z or Up arrow: Rotate counterclockwise
-Space - Drop block all the way down
+Space: Drop a block all the way down
+Have fun playing Tetris!